Peru:

 When it is Summer in the U.S. it is Summer in the rainforest, which just means less rain,

-but it is Winter in Lima, so plan on dressing warm while you are there.
+but it is Winter in Lima, so plan on dressing warm while you are in Lima.
 Winter in Lima is

 cold and cloudy, there is usually a fog over Lima the whole winter.
 So pack for both